Mahanagar Telephone Nigam Limited (MTNL) — Tangible Net Worth Ratio

 Mahanagar Telephone Nigam Limited Tangible Net Worth Ratio (1999–2016)

 This chart shows how Mahanagar Telephone Nigam Limited's Tangible Net Worth Ratio has changed across 16 annual periods from 1999 to 2016.
 As of March 2016, the ratio stands at -21402.0%, reflecting net assets of Rs191.50 Million with intangible assets of Rs41.18 Billion INR.
-See Mahanagar Telephone Nigam Limited defensive liquidity buffer to measure how many days the company can operate on defensive assets alone.
+Also explore Mahanagar Telephone Nigam Limited equity growth rate to track the company's year-over-year net asset growth rate.

 Annual Tangible Net Worth Ratio for Mahanagar Telephone Nigam Limited (1999–2016)

 The table below presents the year-by-year Tangible Net Worth Ratio for Mahanagar Telephone Nigam Limited from 1999 to 2016, covering 16 annual filings.
 Each row shows net assets, intangible assets, total assets, the tangible net worth ratio, and the change in percentage points versus the prior year.
-For the full company profile including market capitalisation, see Mahanagar Telephone Nigam Limited (MTNL) market capitalisation.
+For the full company profile including market capitalisation, see Mahanagar Telephone Nigam Limited market cap and net worth.

 | Year | Tangible NW Ratio | Net Assets (INR) | Intangible Assets | Total Assets | Change (pp) |